Pavel-research/raml-typesystem-collections/README.md

 One most important property of collections is an ability of the client to iterate over them.

-Typical APIs split content of the collection into the pages, where each page can be obtained by performing an HTTP request to particular url and contains collection member representations.
+Typical APIs split content of the collection into the pages, where each page can be obtained by performing an HTTP request to particular url and contains collection members representations.

 ## Kinds of the collections: